cypress-io/github-action/README.md

 **Tip 2:** we recommend passing the `GITHUB_TOKEN` secret (created by the GH Action automatically) as an environment variable.
 This will allow correctly identifying every build and avoid confusion when re-running a build.

+**Tip 3:** if running on `pull_request` event, the commit message is "merge SHA into SHA", which is not what you want probably.
+You can overwrite the commit message sent to the Dashboard by setting an environment variable.
+See [issue 124](https://github.com/cypress-io/github-action/issues/124#issuecomment-653180260) for details.

 ### Quiet flag

 You can provide `quiet` flag for cypress run to silence any Cypress specific output from stdout